-Syria chemical attack survivor's plea to Trump - CNN Video
+Syria attack survivor's plea to Trump - CNN Video

 JUST WATCHED

-Syria chemical attack survivor's plea to Trump
+Syria attack survivor's plea to Trump

 Replay